 Profit sharing structure

-Interest on Capital – an agreed, commercial rate of interest on partners’ capital.
-This should be paid monthly and should cover both fixed and current capital accounts and assits partners to borrow capital from their bank.
+An agreed, commercial rate of interest on partners’ capital.
+This should be paid monthly and should cover both fixed and current capital accounts and assists partners to borrow capital from their bank.

-Fixed share payment – better described as a notional salary payment.
+Better described as a notional salary payment.
 This should be an agreed rate as reward for the management roles that the partners play in the business.
-It should be paid monthly, after deduction of estimated tax / NI and gives both the business and the partners a degree of predictability of cashflow.
-It is also an important component of deriving the partner hourly charge-out rate for billing and costing.
+It should be paid monthly, after deduction of estimated tax/NI and gives both the business and the partners a degree of predictability of cashflow.
+It is also an important component for deriving the partner hourly charge-out rate for billing and costing.

 The level set must be realistic, so that there is no risk of overdrawing the forecast profits of the business over the accounting year.
 Consequently, profit performance must be kept under regular review.

-Performance pool – potentially the most contentious element, but a necessary mechanism to reward the highest performers in the business.
-It demands SMART objectives based appraisal system in order that it is seen to be fairly distributed and could perhaps be set at about 10% of the profits remaining after interest on capital and notional salaries.
+Potentially the most contentious element, but a necessary mechanism to reward the highest performers in the business.
+It demands a SMART objectives based appraisal system in order that it is seen to be fairly distributed and could perhaps be set at about 10% of the profits remaining after interest on capital and notional salaries.

 - Chargeable hours

 - Management of lock-up (WIP & Debt)